 In accordance with Vermont law [15 V.S.A. § 1101], Domestic Violence includes felony or misdemeanor crimes of violence committed by persons who, for any period of time, are living or have lived together, are sharing or have shared occupancy of a dwelling, are engaged in or have engaged in a sexual relationship, or minors or adults who are dating or who have dated ["household members"].
 Due to the inclusion of "household members" in the definition of domestic violence under Vermont law, incidents of 'Dating Violence' as defined below which occur in Vermont are captured under 'Domestic Violence."
-For more information, see the definition of Dating Violence below, and refer to STATISTICAL TABLE CAVEATS numbers 4 and 5 on page 73 for additional information.
+For more information, see the definition of Dating Violence below, and refer to Error!
+Reference source not found. on page Error!
+Bookmark not defined. for additional information.

 - Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition, dating violence includes, but is not limited, to sexual or physical abuse or the threat of such abuse, and dating violence does not include acts covered under the definition of domestic violence. - O Please note: Due to the inclusion of "household members" in the definition of domestic violence under Vermont law [15 V.S.A. § 1101], all incidents occurring in the State of Vermont covered by the definition of Dating Violence listed here are covered under the definition of Domestic Violence and are reported as such.
-See STATISTICAL TABLE CAVEATS numbers 4 and 5 on page 73 for additional information. - Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or suffer substantial emotional distress.
+For the purposes of this definition, dating violence includes, but is not limited, to sexual or physical abuse or the threat of such abuse, and dating violence does not include acts covered under the definition of domestic violence. - Please note: Due to the inclusion of "household members" in the definition of domestic violence under Vermont law [15 V.S.A. § 1101], all incidents occurring in the State of Vermont covered by the definition of Dating Violence listed here are covered under the definition of Domestic Violence and are reported as such.
+See Error!
+Reference source not found. numbers Error!
+Reference source not found. and Error!
+Reference source not found. on page Error!
+Bookmark not defined. for additional information. - Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or suffer substantial emotional distress.
 For the purposes of this definition: Course of Conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.